davidwoodsandersen/dart/docs/api.md

 <a name="layout"></a>

 ## layout : <code>string</code>
-The CSS defaults for the video player.
+The CSS layout defaults for the video player.

 **Kind**: global constant
 <a name="readyStates"></a>